khamere/torrent_inspector/GUIDE.md

 - **Automatic naming checks** — the on/off switch.
 - **Rules** — whose rules the badges are applying.
 On a tracker whose rules are not in hand this says so, and nothing is judged until you choose.
 - **Internal groups…** — the directory of which tracker a group is internal to.
+A group's tag in a release name is clickable; the popup says *listed as internal at* and, on the same line, **where that came from** — the community directories with their date, a report to this project with its date, or your own addition.
+A directory's word can be months stale and is nobody's staff list, so check before acting on it.
 - **Tracker rules…** — add a tracker of your own.
 - **Audit loaded titles** — everything on the page at once, as a table you can copy.
 - **Copy moderation log** — the record of what you have looked at and decided, kept locally.